Safety sign: In Europe

 Prior to widespread globalization and adoption of standards from the ISO, most countries developed their own standards for safety signage.
 Text only signs were common prior to introduction of European Council Directive 77/576/EEC on 25 July 1977, which required member states to have policies in place to ensure that "safety signs at all places of work conform to the principles laid down in Annex I", which required color coding and symbols.

 In 1992, the European Council Directive 92/58/EEC replaced EEC 77/576/EEC.
 The new directive included improved information on how to utilize safety signage effectively.
 Beyond safety signs, EEC Directive 92/58/EEC standardize markings for fire equipment, acoustic signals, verbal and hand signals for vehicle movements.

-In 2013, the European Union adopted ISO 7010 to replace the symbols provided previously, adopting them as European Norm (EN) ISO 7010, standardizing symbols among the EU countries.
+In 2013, the European Union adopted ISO 7010, adopting it as European Norm (EN) ISO 7010, standardizing symbols among the EU countries.
 Prior to this, while symbols were provided, symbols were permitted to vary in appearance "provided that they convey the same meaning and that no difference or adaptation obscures the meaning".